triton-inference-server/client/src/c++/perf_analyzer/genai-perf/README.md

 You can optionally set additional model inputs with the following option:
 * `--extra-inputs {input_name}:{value}`: An additional input for use with the model with a singular value, such as `Stream:True` or `max_tokens:5`.
-This flag can be repeated to provide multiple inputs.
+This flag can be repeated to supply multiple extra inputs.

 # Metrics